 If you don’t want to bustle your dress, either because you don’t like the way it looks or because you don’t want to pay for the alterations, you can also add a simple loop to the end of the bridal train.
 You can wear the loop on your wrist to carry your train with you around the venue and on the dance floor.
 This style works best for dresses with short, lightweight trains, since you will, in fact, be carrying it all night.

 Praise the wedding dress designers who first decided on detachable trains.
 If you opt for an attachable skirt, a Watteau, a bridal cape, or the like, you can remove the extra fabric completely post-ceremony and pre-reception.
 A detachable wedding train not only makes the dress easier to dance in, but also creates a whole new look.
 It’s as if you got a super-fashionable BOGO deal on your dream dress.

 The silhouette impacts your ability to dance the most.
-For example, a mermaid gown will restrict the size of movements you can make, specifically with your feet and legs, while an off-the-shoulder gown will restrict how much you can move your arms.
+For example, a mermaid gown will restrict the size of movements you can make, specifically with your feet and legs, while an off-the-shoulder neckline will restrict how much you can move your arms.